A Day in the Life of a NYC Shoe Shiner

 A Day in the Life of a NYC Shoe Shiner | ESL Lesson Plan Intermediate Students

-Lesson Description
+Lesson Overview

 Would you rather work a nine-to-five job or various odd jobs?
 In this lesson, students will discuss various jobs and work routines.
 This lesson features a video of the daily life of a shoe shiner in New York City.
 Students will learn and practice the simple present tense, articles, and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers
+The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.

 Lesson Objectives